pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 * runs when the player presses the `k` key;
 * has code which is almost the same as the `j` key script, but checks that the mole is popped up in the centre hole.

 {{< learner-task-help >}}

+You can use the “Duplicate script” entry in the dropdown menu of your `j` script if you think that will be quicker than copying and pasting.

+{{< learner-task-help >}}